SapitoSucio/dirty-user-guides/guides/installing/custom-npc-sprite.md

 ## Requirements

-- A custom NPC Sprite
+- A custom NPC sprite
 - Any text editor

-You'll need to modify both client and server side.
+You'll need to modify both the client and server sides.

 ## Modifications